NULLcodehub/hash-key/README.md

 ﻿# hash-key

-hash-key is an npm package that can generate 16-character hexadecimal string, useful for API keys, Passewords, IDs and many more.
+hash-key is an npm package that can generate a 16-character hexadecimal string, useful for API keys, Passwords, IDs, and many more.
 The package offers two, main functions: generate() and hexBetween(start, end).

 ## Installation